nunorc/astromlp/docs/html/_sources/api.rst.txt

 API
 ==================

-A simple REST API implemented using `Flask <https://flask.palletsprojects.com/en/2.1.x/>`_ is provided by `astromlp.api`.
-To run the API locally clone the repository and run:
+A simple REST API implemented using `FastAPI <https://fastapi.tiangolo.com/>`_ is provided by `astromlp.api`.
+To run the API locally, for example using `uvicorn <https://www.uvicorn.org/>`_, clone the repository and run:

 .. code-block:: bash

-    $ python astromlp/api.py
+    $ uvicorn astromlp.api:app

-By default the API listens on :code:`http://localhost:8010` and the following requests are available:
+By default the API listens on :code:`http://127.0.0.1:8000` and the following requests are available:

 - :code:`/infer/<model>/<objid>`: request for prediction for SDSS object identifier :code:`objid` using model identifier :code:`model`
 - :code:`/proc/<pipeline>/<objid>`: request for process an SDSS object identifier :code:`objid` using pipeline identifier :code:`pipeline`